 A Co-TDMA sharing AP may solicit, from another AP, a poll response sent in a TB PPDU only if the other AP has indicated support for responding in a TB PPDU.

-A Co-TDMA sharing AP announces its intention of sharing a time portion of an obtained TXOP with another AP in an ICF sent at the beginning of the TXOP.
+A Co-TDMA sharing AP shall announce(M268) its intention of sharing a time portion of an obtained TXOP with another AP in an ICF sent at the beginning of the TXOP.
 The ICF polls one or more APs to solicit a response to determine the intent of the polled AP(s) if receiving a time allocation from the Co-TDMA sharing AP within the TXOP.

-The Duration field of the ICF is set to one SIFS plus the time required to transmit the solicited response from the polled AP(s).
+The Duration field of the ICF shall be(#676) set to one SIFS plus the time required to transmit the solicited response from the polled AP(s).

-The ICF that polls AP(s) to determine their intent if receiving a time allocation from the Co-TDMA sharing AP within the TXOP is a TBD Trigger frame.The Co-TDMA sharing AP identifies each AP to be polled by setting, in the Trigger frame, the AID12 subfield of the polled AP’s User Info field to the polled AP’s AP ID.
+The ICF that polls the(#3879) AP(s) (#3878)shall be a BSRP Trigger frame.(M269)

+The Co-TDMA sharing AP identifies each AP to be polled by setting, in the BSRP(M269) Trigger frame, the AID12 subfield of the polled AP’s User Info field to the polled AP’s AP ID assigned by the Co-TDMA sharing AP(#3599).
-Whether or not the Co-TDMA sharing AP is mandated to send the ICF as part of the Co-TDMA procedure is TBD.

-A polled AP shall provide, in a response to the received ICF,

-Its intention not to receive time allocation from the Co-TDMA sharing AP during the current TXOP.
+(M268)A polled AP shall transmit(#1706), in a response to the received ICF, a Multi-STA BlockAck frame(M270), which includes an indication whether the polled AP intends to receive time allocation from the Co-TDMA sharing AP during the current TXOP(#1708).

+(#1708)(#713)

+(#1708)Signaling details (including traffic indication) are TBD.

-NOTE—If a Co-TDMA sharing AP does not receive a response from the polled AP, the Co-TDMA sharing AP shall consider that the polled AP does not intend to receive time allocation from the Co-TDMA sharing AP during the current TXOP.
+(#713)If a Co-TDMA sharing AP does not receive a response from the polled AP, the Co-TDMA sharing AP shall consider that the polled AP does not intend to receive time allocation from the Co-TDMA sharing AP during the current TXOP.

-Its intention to receive time allocation from the Co-TDMA sharing AP during the current TXOP.

-Signaling details (including traffic indication) are TBD.

 TXOP allocation phase

 A Co-TDMA sharing AP may allocate a time portion within its obtained TXOP to another AP that is not colocated with the Co-TDMA sharing AP.
-To share a time portion of the Co-TDMA sharing AP's obtained TXOP, the AP shall transmit an MU-RTS TXS Trigger frame to the other AP that is not co-located with the Co-TDMA sharing AP.
+To share a time portion of the Co-TDMA sharing AP's obtained TXOP, the AP shall transmit an MU-RTS TXS Trigger frame to the other AP that is not colocated(#3326) with the Co-TDMA sharing AP.

 Note—The MU-RTS TXS Trigger frame is defined in 9.3.1.22.9 (MU-RTS Trigger frame format) with TBD modifications for the Co-TDMA procedure.

-The Duration field of the MU-RTS TXS Trigger frame is set to one SIFS plus the time required to transmit the solicited CTS response frame.
+The Duration field of the MU-RTS TXS Trigger frame shall be(#676) set to one SIFS plus the time required to transmit the solicited CTS response frame.

 A Co-TDMA sharing AP identifies the Co-TDMA coordinated AP with which a time portion of the obtained TXOP is to be shared by setting the AID12 subfield of the User Info field of the MU-RTS TXS Trigger frame to the Co-TDMA coordinated AP's AP ID.